EU lawmakers agree common stand on copyright reforms

 The Commission kicked off the debate on copyright reforms two years ago in an attempt to ensure that online platforms pay publishers, broadcasters and artists a fair share of revenue and bear liability for online infringement.

-Lawmakers subsequently beefed up the EU executive’s proposal in favor of Europe’s creative industries, prompting a backlash from the tech industry.
+Lawmakers subsequently beefed up the EU executive’s proposal in favour of Europe’s creative industries, prompting a backlash from the tech industry.

 The debate has centered around two points, one of which could force Google, Microsoft and others to pay publishers for displaying news snippets.

-The other is mandatory upload filtering, which would require online platforms such as YouTube, GitHub, and Instagram to install filters to prevent users from uploading copyrighted materials or seek licenses to display content.
+The other is mandatory upload filtering, which would require online platforms such as YouTube, GitHub, and Instagram to install filters to prevent users from uploading copyrighted materials or seek licences to display content.
+(Reporting by Foo Yun Chee; editing by Philip Blenkinsop)